orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

- It doesn't matter that you want a particular way to deal with your conflict free stuff, the solution is not only to isolate an environment, but just to be able to deal or handle when it arises. ; better way of phrasing this? single sentence?

 process
 Only difference is the assymetry of is_orbit and the consequences of that if self/initial/terminal all are is_orbit that of another